smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 #### Screen related `OnHMIStatus`

-Today, SDL uses HMI level to inform an app about launch state and visibility.
+Today, SDL uses HMI levels to inform an app about the launch state and visibility.
 In fact, every screen instance of an app should have its own HMI level.
 The notification `OnHMIStatus` should be extended to address a specific screen.

 ```xml
 <function name="OnHMIStatus" functionID="OnHMIStatusID" messagetype="notification" since="1.0">